benspector-mls/asd-walker/README.md

 ### The `index.js` file

 Look at the code written under each header.
 Remember:
-- Initialization: variable declarations, any one-off statements needed to start the program
+- Setup: variable declarations, any one-off statements needed to start the program
 - Core Logic: The main logic driving the program.
 Should delegate work to helper functions.
 - Helper Functions: functions that help implement the core logic.